couchbaselabs/try-ottoman-ts/README.md

-# Your First Ottoman App
+# Using Ottoman with Typescript

 This is a sample application for getting started with Ottoman using Couchbase Server.
 The application provides a Rest API and demonstrates ODM capabilities using Ottoman v2, Couchbase Node.js SDK 3, and Express.
 The application is a flight planner that allows the user to search for and select a flight route (including return flight) based on airports and dates.